openfheorg/openfhe-development/docs/sphinx_rsts/intro/installation/macos.rst

 3. Clone the repo.

 4. Create a directory where the binaries will be built.
-The typical choice is a subfolder "build".
+The typical choice is a subfolder ``build``.

 ::